Best budget wireless headphones 2024: cut the cable with our expert pick of cheap wireless headphones

 -

-These Lindy cans make my best budget noise-cancelling headphones list because they offer a comfortable and snug fit.
+Design & comfort: These Lindy cans make my best budget noise-cancelling headphones list because they offer a comfortable and snug fit.
+And the padded headband means they were comfortable to wear for longer listening sessions than some of the other picks in this guide.
 They sport a volume control, on/off switch for active noise-cancellation (ANC), and a blue light that indicates when the ANC feature is in use on one ear.
+Simple but effective design features.

-There’s also a USB input for charging, pause/play/skip track controls, a Bluetooth connection light, and a standard wired headphone output on the other ear.
-A full charge gives you about 15 hours of wireless music playback, or a little less when the active noise-cancelling / noise cancellation is switched on.
+Battery life: There’s a USB input for charging, and a full charge gives you about 15 hours of wireless music playback, or a little less when the active noise-cancelling / noise cancellation is switched on.
+We found these quotes numbers to be pretty true to life.

 The best budget wireless headphones for affordable, fun sounds